-What Is Game NUT?
-How We Rate Every MLB Game
+What Is Total NUT?
+How We Measure Player Production in Every MLB Game

 You check the scores.
 You see your team won 5-3.
 But was it actually a good game?
 Was it a pitcher's duel with one big swing?
 A back-and-forth slugfest?
 Or did everyone just kind of... coast?

-Game NUT answers that question with a single number.
-It measures the total player value generated in a game β across both teams, hitters and pitchers combined.
-The higher the number, the more exceptional performances happened in that game.
+Total NUT answers that with a single number.
+It measures the combined player value produced in a game — across both teams, hitters and pitchers.
+The higher the number, the more standout individual performances happened.

-Every finished game on Baseball Nut gets a Game NUT score, color-coded so you can tell at a glance whether it was worth watching.
+Every finished game on Baseball Nut gets a Total NUT score, color-coded so you can tell at a glance how much elite production was on display.

-Game NUT is the sum of every positive individual NUT contribution from all players in the game.
+Total NUT is the sum of every positive individual NUT contributionfrom all players in the game.
 Here's what that means:

 - Every hitter's plate appearances are scored using wOBA (weighted on-base average) compared to league average